Ensuring quality responses with multi-layered protection

 - Ask respondents to share browser location

-Browser location can be more precise than location determined from respondents’ IP addresses.
-However, it requires additional permissions from respondents that they may refuse to provide.
-This setting is automatically selected when you select the Only allow respondents from within certain geographic area option. - Check time zone based on location
+Browser location is usually more precise than location determined from respondents’ IP addresses.
+However, it requires an additional permission from respondents, which they may refuse to provide.
+This setting is automatically selected when you select the Only allow respondents from within a certain geographic rectangle option. - Check time zone based on location

-Automatically detect respondents’ time zones to crosscheck the veracity of their locations. - Allowed locations of respondents
+Automatically detect respondents’ time zones to crosscheck the veracity of their locations. - Allowed countries

 This option provides an alternative approach to geofencing your survey based on respondents’ device location.
 It allows you to define a rectangular area on the map where only respondents within this region can participate in the survey.
 This check will only apply after the experiment is launched.